lauroBRCWB/bookmarks/README.md

 18. True equality is equality in probability - Nassim Taleb
 19. Be excessively human.
 We have animal instincts, we must enable to use them.
 And ensure the human thinking, instead of blocking the animal instincts, can help to tailor the instinct towards the goal in a better and improved way.
 We need to be excessively human when being radical transparent.
 You feel, you understand and then you express the feeling to your interlocutor, ensuring to not hurt his feelings.
 We must be exessively human to enable feeling and showing it respectfully.
 20. Although the company is in the idea managed through virtual meetings most of times, the reality is that it is managed in the corridors not in the virtual world.
+21. On personal continuous improvement: "This constant drive toward learning and improvement makes getting better innately enjoyable and getting better fast exhilarating.
+Though most people think that they are striving to get the things (toys, bigger houses, money, status, etc.) that will make them happy, for most people those things don’t supply anywhere near the long-term satisfaction that getting better at something does.20 Once we get the things we are striving for, we rarely remain satisfied with them.
+The things are just the bait.
+Chasing after them forces us to evolve, and it is the evolution and not the rewards themselves that matters to us and to those around us.
+This means that for most people success is struggling and evolving as effectively as possible, i.e., learning rapidly about oneself and one’s environment, and then changing to improve." (from "Principles: Life and Work" by Ray Dalio)
+22. "The marginal benefits of moving from a shortage to an abundance of anything decline." (from "Principles: Life and Work" by Ray Dalio).
+Eventually, you reach a point where you have almost 100% of possible results.
+23. "If you can develop a reflexive reaction to psychic pain that causes you to reflect on it rather than avoid it, it will lead to your rapid learning/evolving." (from "Principles: Life and Work" by Ray Dalio)
+24. "I find this is just as true for relationships as it is for investments—wise people stick with sound fundamentals through the ups and downs, while flighty people react emotionally to how things feel, jumping into things when they’re hot and abandoning them when they’re not." (from "Principles: Life and Work" by Ray Dalio)
+25. "This culture of bringing problems and disagreements to the surface generated a lot of discomfort and conflict, especially when it came to exploring people’s weaknesses.
+Before long, things came to a boil." (from "Principles: Life and Work" by Ray Dalio)
+26. From meeting with Nicolas Waern, who went from working 60h a week to 40h:
+> * It’s a matter of prioritization.
+Decide right now.
+> * Learn to prioritize good
+> * Work is never going to stop
+> * Life is a marathon, not a sprint.
+> * Fail fast.
+Fail a lot, but fast.
+> * If you have too many options, get the best of it now and then repeat.
+> * Believe in what you are doing.
+> * Feel like a bird.
+You can fly to anywhere you want.

 # [Best practices](https://github.com/laurovalente/bookmarks/blob/master/Best%20practices.md)